Skip to main content

 Profile Area Spokesperson

-Wars and violent conflicts dominate the headlines, global economic and financial relations are changing rapidly, and democracies are under pressure worldwide.
-‘Orders and Transformations’ brings together interdisciplinary research and expertise to help us better understand these trends and their implications.
+Wars and conflicts dominate the headlines, global economic and financial relationships are shifting, and democracies around the world are under pressure.
+‘Orders & Transformations’ brings together experts from different fields to help make sense of these developments and their wider consequences.

 Samuel Groesch